 The type of surgery depends on the size and position of the tumor.

-The anus, rectum and a section of the bowel are surgically removed, and a colostomy will be established.
-In a colostomy, the end of the bowel is brought out to the surface of the abdomen.
-A bag is placed over the stoma, or the opening.
-The bag collects the stools outside the body.
+Abdominoperineal resection: The surgeon removes the anus, rectum, and a section of the bowel.
+The person will not be able to have a bowel movement, and so the surgeon will construct a colostomy.
+In a colostomy, a surgeon brings the end of the bowel to the outside of the abdomen.
+A bag then covers the stoma, or opening, and collects the stools outside the body.

 Chemotherapy and radiotherapy

 A doctor may recommend chemotherapy, radiation therapy, or both.
 People may have these treatments at the same time or one after the other.
 If these approaches work, the person may not need a colostomy.

 Chemotherapy uses drugs that kill cancer cells or prevent them from dividing.
 The doctor may give them orally or by injection.

 Radiation therapy uses high energy rays that destroy cancer cells.
 In external radiation, a machine produces a beam that targets the malignant cells.
 Internal radiation involves inserting radioactive material into the body, from where it emits ongoing radiation.